mravanini/mammography-workshop/README.md

 *Pre-requirements:*
 - Service limit of 1 SageMaker ml.t2.large instance
 - Service limit of 1 SageMaker GPU instance type (ml.p2.xlarge, ml.p3.xlarge, etc)
-- Service limit to create 2 more buckets
+- Service limit to create 3 buckets

 *This lab has been tested in the following regions:*
 - N. Virginia (us-east-1)